simlist/pyluach/README.rst

 Contact
 --------
-For questions and comments feel free to contact me at simlist@gmail.com.
+For questions and comments contact me at simlist@gmail.com.

 License
 --------